-We are dedicated to BHC students, and we push them to excel academically by challenging them in the classroom and the laboratory.
+We are dedicated to BHC students, and push them to excel academically by challenging them in the classroom and the laboratory.
 Careers in science and engineering require a strong foundation.
 Our programs are designed to help our students be successful regardless of their transfer or career plans.

 If you’re interested in a technical career, you can tailor your course selection in many areas, including basic science, mathematics and applied disciplines.
 It is important that you be motivated to enter these areas and be willing to spend extra hours in study and laboratory work.
 Both day and evening classes are available in most courses, and both full-time and part-time students may enroll.